Ambrosia (apple): Apple

 The fruit is medium to large, 6.8–7.5 cm in diameter, weighing about 215 g, and has mostly red, glossy colouration, with yellow patches.
-It has cream-coloured, firm, juicy texture, with a sweet flavour reminiscent of pear and low acidity, with the flesh resisting oxidation, making it suitable for salads and fresh fruit displays.
-These apples flower in the mid-to-late blossom period, and are harvested in mid-to-late season (mid-September in its native Similkameen Valley of British Columbia; September–October in Ontario, mid-October in Quebec).
+It has cream-coloured, firm, and juicy texture, with a mild and sweet flavour reminiscent of pear and low acidity, with the flesh resisting oxidation, making it suitable for salads and fresh fruit displays.
+These apples flower in the mid-to-late blossom period, and are harvested in mid-to-late season (mid-September in its native Similkameen Valley of British Columbia; September to October in Ontario, and mid-October in Quebec).
+Ambrosia apples are harvested annually, and may require two pickings.

 Ambrosia apples produce a low amount of ethylene, not displaying the usual climacteric rise at harvest.
 Accordingly, internal ethylene concentrations do not indicate accurate fruit maturity, whereas skin colour and starch staining charts are commonly used for optimal harvest and standardization of fruit quality.
+This variety stores well in controlled atmosphere.

 Orchard irrigation conditions appear to be a factor causing soft scald and reduced quality of Ambrosia apples during storage.